bryanatanga6/pdsnd_github/README.md

 Using python to explore data related to bike share systems of three major cities - Chicago, New York City and Washington
 ### Files used
 Include the files used
+I used data files of chicago, Washington and New York City
 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.